arnavt78/bubbleos/README.md

 To add BubbleOS to the `PATH` to allow it to be run anywhere, follow the steps:

-1. Move the BubbleOS executable to a location where it won’t be deleted by accident.
+1. Move the BubbleOS executable to a location where it won’t be deleted.
-2. Enter _sysdm.cpl_ in the Search menu or in Run.
+2. Enter _sysdm.cpl_ in the Search menu or Run.
 3. Go to the _Advanced_ tab, and then _Environment Variables_.
 4. Click _New_ under _System Variables_ (or User Variables if you want to install BubbleOS for your user only).
 5. Add the absolute path to the BubbleOS executable.